 Medicaid & Long-Term Care Planning

-Handled by Our Mooresville Estate Planning Lawyers Serving Iredell, Mecklenburg & the Surrounding Counties
+Handled by Our Mooresville Elder Law Lawyers Serving Iredell, Mecklenburg & the Surrounding Counties

 Many seniors end their final years in nursing homes or assisted living facilities.
 These facilities can rapidly deplete the savings that individuals and couples have spent a lifetime building.
 Due to this, it is vital that seniors make long-term care a part of their estate plan.
 Setting up a plan that may allow you to apply for and obtain Medicaid or assisted living benefits can be part of such planning.

 At the Law Office of Natalie J. Miller, we help families plan for the possibility of long-term incapacity or illness as well as assist those who are already facing this problem.
-Our Mooresville estate planning lawyers are well-versed in this complex and confusing field of law.
-We provide guidance and representation in helping families qualify for both Medicaid, which is a program for nursing home benefits, and Special Assistance, which is a program for assisted living benefits.
+Our Mooresville Elder Law lawyers are well-versed in this complex and confusing field of law.
+We provide guidance and representation in helping families qualify for both Medicaid, which is a program for nursing home benefits, Special Assistance, which is a program for assisted living benefits, and Veteran’s Benefits, which is a program for veteran’s in home health care, assisted living care, or nursing home care.
 We also help those who need to appeal a program denial by state or federal officials.

 Find out how we can help you establish an estate and tax plan that will include long-term care coverage at (704) 228-4520.